UK Ancestry Visa – Application & Requirements

 When applying to extend your UK ancestry visa, a decision will usually be made by UKVI within 8 weeks.
 During this time, you will not be permitted to travel outside of the UK, Ireland, Channel Islands or Isle of Man.
 Your application will be withdrawn if you leave this Common Travel Area, although you may be able to pay for a faster decision.

-You can apply to extend a UK ancestry visa as many times as you like, provided you continue to meet the eligibility requirements, although applying for ILR will allow you to stay in the UK without the need for an extension application.
-You can also use ILR to apply for British citizenship after living in the UK for an additional 12-month period.
+While you can apply to extend a UK Ancestry visa, provided you continue to meet the eligibility requirements, applying for ILR will allow you to stay in the UK without the need for an extension application.
+You can also rely on your ILR status to apply for British citizenship after living in the UK for an additional 12-month period.

 You must also prove you have enough money to support yourself and any dependants, that you can and plan to work in the UK, and that you are still a Commonwealth citizen.

 To apply for ILR, you will again need to submit an online application, together with your supporting documentation, and pay the relevant fee.
-The fee to apply for ILR is £2,885.
 However, you do not need to pay the annual healthcare surcharge if you are applying to become a permanent resident.

 You will usually get a decision on a settlement application within 6 months if you apply using the standard service, although you may be able to pay for a faster decision.